rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

   - Added: Real code for reading limit switch state to support assembly of actuators.
 - **Version 0.4.225 (9/3/2023)**:
      Added: When adding an actuator, start with last defined actuator and increment channels  Use the same board.
+- **Version 0.4.257 (9/3/2023)**:
+     Added: Display current board address even if it has been deleted from the list of servo or GPIO boards.

 <!--